kmacdonald06/language-translator/migrating.md

   - The **Translate** and **Identify** methods do not offer the option to return plain text responses in v3.
   - `GET /translate` and `GET /identify` methods are not supported in v3.
 Use the `POST /translate` and `POST /identify` methods instead.
 - Monolingual corpus customization is not supported in v3.
 - Creating custom models with both a parallel corpus and forced glossary now needs to be done in two API calls.
 First, customize the model with a parallel corpus.
 After the custom model has finished training, customize it again with the forced glossary.
-This change allows to quickly decorate an existing custom model with an updated glossary instead of requiring to retrain a custom model from scratch.
+This change allows you to use a custom model trained with a parallel corpus as a base for forced glossary customization.
 - Specialized patent and conversation domain models are not available in API v3.
 The translation quality provided by the NMT models in the patent and conversation domains is generally improved compared to the older specialized models.
 - Error object keys have been renamed so that they are consistent with other Watson APIs. `error_code` has been renamed to `code`, and `error_message` has been renamed to `error`.